PacificBiosciences/jasmine/README.md

 Notes for `ML`: The continuous probability range of 0.0 to 1.0 is remapped to the discrete integers 0 to 255 inclusively.
 The probability range corresponding to an integer N is `N/256` to `(N + 1)/256`.
+The `ML` tag presents the probabilities in the order of modifications seen in the `MM` tag.

 ### Example
 ```